 Observability tools like Middleware offer a range of features that specifically target end-user experience.

-For example, with capabilities like real user monitoring (RUM), developers can gain comprehensive user journey visibility for web/mobile applications, enabling them to identify and troubleshoot issues concerning front-end performance and user actions, correlate those issues, and make data-driven decisions to address them.
+For example, with capabilities like real user monitoring (RUM), developers can gain comprehensive user journey visibility for web/mobile applications.
+This enables them to identify and troubleshoot issues concerning front-end performance and user actions, correlate those issues, and make data-driven decisions to address them.

 Understand user journey with session replays.
-Get started free.
+Get started for free.

 Improves developer productivity